Policies and Procedures

 Students are expected to use their issued locker only, maintain their locker in a neat and tidy condition, and keep it locked at all times with a school-authorized lock.
-The price of the lock/locker rental is included in the student fees.
 In the event a lock goes missing it is the student’s responsibility to pay for a new one.
 Students must take care to keep their combination a secret and double check that their lock is closed before they walk away from their locker.
 Lockers are part of school property and thus subject to search with cause.
 The school and the School Board do not assume responsibility for the articles which go missing from lockers.

 24 – Parent-Teacher Communication

 Parents/guardians are encouraged to make regular contact with teachers regarding their child’s progress.
-Conferences may be arranged through the office, teacher or counselor.
 All teachers can be reached by their email address which is their first initial followed by their last name followed by @sd48.bc.ca

 25 – Extra-Curricular Travel

 Students must have a signed permission form whenever they travel outside the school area by bus or private car.
 A travel fee will be assessed each time in order to cover the travel costs.
 If this fee results in your child being unable to participate in the activity, then please contact a school administrator or counselor as financial assistance is available.

 - Students are not allowed to bring/eat food or drink into the gym.

 - Gym shoes must have non-marking soles, and laces should be tied tightly.